threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 - Storage Capacity (SSD/HDD)
 - Network Capacity (Bandwidth, IP Addresses)

 For making this Internet Capacity available, Farmers are rewarded with TFT.
-The proof-of-capacity is stored on a distributed storage system and hashed (fingerprinted).
-The hashes verify the authenticity of the report and are stored in the minting transactions of the blockchain.
 4 days after the end of each month, the TFTs are transferred to the Farmer.
 The minting consensus needs to be achieved before minting can actually happen.

 The CU, SU rewards are registered on the [ThreeFold Chain](tfchain) - ThreeFold Blockchain - and do not change as long as the Farmer’s 3Node keeps on producing storage & compute capacity at required minimal up-time.
 The NU and Public Ip Addresses are rewarded as ThreeFold Grid users consume this capacity.
 This reward is dynamic and can change over time depending USD/TFT ratio as well as the average cost for the bandwidth for the Farmers.